Osprey (Yr6) 2024 - 2025

 Physical Education

 There are 2 PE lessons each week when in school.
-Please come to school in your PE kit on Monday and Tuesday.
+Please come to school in your uniform and bring your PE kit on a Tuesday and Wednesday.
 Could children please make sure that they are not wearing earrings/can take them out on P.E. days and that hair is tied back.

 Homework